Controlling Stepper Motors Using Arduino CNC Shield V3 and GRBL.

 The number of revolutions made by each motor depends on the microstep resolution of the corresponding motor driver.
 For example, in ½ step resolution, the motor will make two revolutions.

-The speed of rotation of the stepper motors is determined by the frequency of the pulses sent to the step pins which is set using the delayMicroseconds() function.
+You determine the speed of rotation of the stepper motors by setting the frequency of the pulses sent to the step pins, which you control using the delayMicroseconds() function.
 The shorter the delay, the higher the frequency and therefore the faster the motor runs.

-When this code is uploaded and the CNC shield is powered, the X, Y and Z-axis motors will begin rotating one at a time making a given number of revolutions depending on the microstep resolution set for the motor driver.
+When you upload this code and power the CNC shield, the X, Y, and Z-axis motors will begin rotating one at a time, making a given number of revolutions based on the microstep resolution set for the motor driver.

 What is GRBL?

-GRBL is open-source software library written in g-code that is used for machine motion control like in CNC machines.
+GRBL is an open-source software library written in G-code that controls machine motion, such as in CNC machines.
 This library enables us to be able to use an Arduino UNO to operate CNC machines and any other machine that has 3-axes.

 How to install GRBL on Arduino